Hotel Métropole, Brussels: 21st century

 The hotel faced severe financial difficulties after the drop in tourism due to the 2016 Brussels bombings.
-It closed in April 2020, due to the outbreak of the COVID-19 pandemic.
+It closed in April 2020, following the outbreak of the COVID-19 pandemic.
 In 2021, it was announced that the closure would be permanent.
-As of June 2021, its former brasserie, the Café Métropole, located next door, remained in use.
+As of June 2021, its former brasserie, the Café Métropole, located next door, temporarily reopened under a pop-up lease, before it finally closed as well in February 2022.
 In November 2022, the Métropole's owners, the Bervoets family, sold it to the American private equity firm Lone Star Funds for €100 million (€400,000 per room).
-The new owners announced that the hotel would be thoroughly renovated and would reopen in 2025, managed by Centaurus Hospitality Management.
+The new owners announced that the hotel would be thoroughly renovated.
+Lone Star secured a €41m loan for the renovation in March 2025, and it was reported that the hotel is expected to reopen in late 2026.

 Building

-The hotel's facade, in eclectic style with an Italian neo-Renaissance dominance, has three levels and nine bays, crowned by an attic balustrade which was maintained during the 19th-century transformation into the hotel, but was raised by two levels under a mansard roof, as today.
-The current modern awning, originally in iron and glass, spans the entire width of the facade and is rounded in a barrel above the entrance.
+The hotel's façade, in eclectic style with an Italian neo-Renaissance dominance, has three levels and nine bays, crowned by an attic balustrade that was maintained during the 19th-century transformation into the hotel, but was raised by two levels under a mansard roof, as today.
+The current modern awning, originally in iron and glass, spans the entire width of the façade and is rounded in a barrel above the entrance.

 The hotel's reception, lobby, and lounge are overtly ornate in an eclectic style of French Renaissance character, with Corinthian columns, rich furnishings, gilded details, and chandeliers, largely preserved in the state made by Chambon.
 Similarly, the hotel's eleven meetings and conference rooms are decorated in a neo-Renaissance style.
-The lobby is lit by a skylight, and still conserves its original elevator and main iron staircase.
+The lobby is lit by a skylight, and still conserves its original lift and main iron staircase.

 The hotel offers eating possibilities in the Café Métropole brasserie and Le Jardin Indien breakfast room.
 It also has a bar, Le 31, with a late 19-century style décor, as well as a fitness room.